leeyeehoo/SiamVGG/train/README.md

 **training**

 Firstly, we suppose you download the `ILSVRC` and `YOUTUBE` dataset both.
 If you only have ILSVRC dataset, you should modify the `dataset.py` to remove the `YOUTUBE` part.

+Try `python train.py GPU TASK --pre='PATH_TO_SAVED_MODEL'`.
+Choose `GPU` as `0` if you only have one GPU (currently we don't suppose multi GPUs). `TASK` is the name of your saved file.
+For example, if your save a model in `backup/bestSIAMVGG.pth.tar` and you want to train on your single GPU and the task name is `SIAMVGG`, your command should be `python train.py 0 SIAMVGG --pre='backup/bestSIAMVGG.pth.tar'`.